ConorMcNamara/stats_test_from_scratch/README.md

 4) Bartlett Test: Scipy through [bartlett](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.bartlett.html).
 Used to determine the equality of group variances using the likelihood ratio.
 5) Tukey Range Test: Statsmodels through [pairwise_tukeyhsd](https://www.statsmodels.org/stable/generated/statsmodels.stats.multicomp.pairwise_tukeyhsd.html).
 Used to determine the equality of means for all sample pairs.
 6) Cochran's Q Test: Statsmodels through [cochrans_q](https://www.statsmodels.org/devel/generated/statsmodels.stats.contingency_tables.cochrans_q.html).
 Used to determine if the treatments (as measured by a binary response variable) have identical effects/are equally effective.
 7) Jonckheere Trend Test: Not found in either scipy or statsmodels.
-Used to determine if the group medians have an a priori ordering.
+Used to determine if the group medians have an a-priori ordering.
 8) Mood Median Test: Scipy through [median_test](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.median_test.html).
-Used to test the equalty of group medians.
+Used to test the equality of group medians.
+9) Dunnett Test: Not found in either scipy or statsmodels.
+Used as post-hoc to ANOVA analysis to determine which groups are significantly different to the control group.

 ## Proportion Tests
 1) One and two sample Proportion Z Tests: Statsmodels through  [proportions_ztest](https://www.statsmodels.org/stable/generated/statsmodels.stats.proportion.proportions_ztest.html).
 Used to determine if one proportion is different to the population proportion mean, or if two proportions share the same mean.